Are Samoyeds Cuddly? [YES, HERE’S WHY!]

 If you have raised your Samoyed from a young age, it will be devoted to you.

-• Holding hands: Your Sammy may take your hand gently in its mouth and hold.
+• Holding hands: Your Sammy may take your hand gently in its mouth and hold it.
 This is Samoyed’s version of showing affection.
 It is telling you that you can trust your fur buddy that it will not bite you.
 Allow your dog to do it.
 Don’t shake it off and run to the tap to wash your hands.

 • Rubbing against you: Rubbing against your legs or any other part of your body is also a sign of affection.
 Sometimes Samoyeds may just sit next to your legs, touching.
 They may lie on the couch in your personal space.